steve-keep/steve-keep/README.md

 # Hi there! 👋

-I have worked in Tech for over two decades, mostly as a Software Engineer.
+I have worked in Tech for over two decades as a Software Engineer.
 I'm a web enthusiast who finds time to create sites using the latest technology.
 I have been lucky enough to have worked with it all — from IoT, mobile and AI.
 I'm currently working on [Graphweaver](https://github.com/exogee-technology/graphweaver), which turns multiple data sources into an automatic GraphQL API.

 In my Github profile I keep a complete list of all the articles I have written.
 So please have a look :smile: